 Last updated on November 15th, 2019 at 12:35 am

-Psychology professor John Suler reveals that by studying the different characters people choose to be they …
+Psychology experts say that our Halloween costume choices are not random, even if we like to believe they are.
+Professor John Suler reveals that by studying the different characters, people choose to be they …

 ” . . . may reveal something about them that otherwise is not immediately obvious. … maybe not even obvious to themselves . . .
 People may simply say that they are wearing a particular costume because ‘I like it.’
 When asked, they’re not sure what it says about them.
 One theory states that our personality operates in polarities.
 There is our conscious self that we present to everyone during our everyday life — but then there is a hidden side to our personality which may be the exact opposite . . .”

 Halloween costumes allow you to look at other parts of your personality and what you keep hidden from the world.

 What do Halloween Costumes Have to do with Big Dreams?